felipejfc/go-tcp-example/README.md

   server      init a server

 Flags:
-  -h, --help   help for tcp-example
+  -h, --help   help for go-tcp-example

-Use "tcp-example [command] --help" for more information about a command.
+Use "go-tcp-example [command] --help" for more information about a command.
 ```